 Use localization services (below) to implement some important functionality into your website.
-Simply adding a language drop-down makes a world of difference.
+Simply adding a language dropdown makes a world of difference.
 Be sure to choose one that not only auto-translates everything on your page, but one which converts date formats and addresses.
-The best services available factor in cultural variations and displayed currency.
+The best services factor in cultural variations and currency.

-One other thing to keep in mind when making your site international-friendly: It helps to educate yourself on any cultural nuances and differences.
-This way you can avoid any taboos or faux pas in your website copy and imagery.
+Another thing to keep in mind when making your site international-friendly is cultural nuances and differences.
+Being aware can help you to avoid any taboos or faux pas in your website copy and imagery.

-If you’re going to take payments from international customers, you need a global payment gateway, period.
+If you’re going to take payments from international customers, you need a global payment gateway.

-Designed for handling high volume sales, payment gateways are cost-effective solutions designed to handle all international purchases and the majority of world currencies.
+Designed for handling high-volume sales, payment gateways are cost-effective solutions designed to handle all international purchases and the majority of world currencies.
 Most integrate easily with any CRM or ecommerce platform.
-They also offer safeguards for fraud and purchase disputes.
+They also offer safeguards against fraud and purchase disputes.

-Familiarizing yourself with the markets in the countries you’re targeting will serve your bottom line well — one of the many benefits of expanding to an international market.
+Familiarizing yourself with the markets in the countries you’re targeting will serve your bottom line well.

 For a list of reliable international carriers to choose from, as well as their rates, visit this page.
 A shipping calculator such as this will help you estimate your shipping costs to any given country.

-If you happen to be shipping products locally, employ the same best practices for international shipping.
-For example, as an international vendor you must set clear delivery expectations.
-The shipping duration for international packages is longer.
-List delivery estimates on your website where they are clearly visible to avoid confusion.
+As an international vendor you must set clear delivery expectations.
+Keep in mind the shipping duration for international packages is longer, and list delivery estimates on your website to avoid customer confusion.